 - Married (requires marriage certificate and the Off-Campus Application).
 Hartwick College does not offer married/family housing.

 - In a domestic partnership or civil union (requires document recognized by state where partnership/union is established and the Off-Campus Application.
 Hartwick College does not offer married/family housing.

-- 23 years of age or older (requires birth certificate and the Off-Campus Application).
+- 23 years of age or older by the first day of classes of the Academic Year (requires birth certificate and the Off-Campus Application submitted by the deadline).

 - Any student that has received written approval to live off-campus from the Office of Residential Life and Housing (Off-Campus Application)